“If cats looked like frogs we'd realise what nasty, cruel little bastards they are. Style. That's what people remember.”

 Xero is a fun example of how a boring topic can transform into something engaging and a bit fabulous.
 For most of us who would rather be, watching footage of Mini Oreos Sinking Under Milk than keeping track of small business finances, there is Xero.

 The software boasts the ability to transform a shoebox of receipts into a beautiful easy and breezy system.
-Rather than just stating numbers and testimonials, Xero has created a series of 3D origami style icons that express the power of the software and its ability to transform something which was once flat and dull (ie – a sheet of paper) into an intricate and well-constructed finished masterpiece.
-It’s the perfect metaphor.
+Rather than just stating numbers and testimonials, Xero has created a series of simple icons and images that express the power of the software and its ability to transform and grow your business.

 2. Killer branding and tone